wazuh/wazuh-dashboard-plugins/README.md

 ## Upgrade

+Note: Since Wazuh 4.0.4 release revision 4016 (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/optimize/wazuh/config/wazuh.yml` to `/usr/share/kibana/data/wazuh/config/wazuh.yml`.

-Note: Since Wazuh 3.12.0 release (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/plugins/wazuh/wazuh.yml` to `/usr/share/kibana/optimize/wazuh/config/wazuh.yml`.
+Since Wazuh 3.12.0 release (regardless of the Elastic Stack version) the location of the wazuh.yml has been moved from `/usr/share/kibana/plugins/wazuh/wazuh.yml` to `/usr/share/kibana/data/wazuh/config/wazuh.yml`.

 Stop Kibana